meilisearch/documentation/reference/features/security.md

 ### Deleting an API key

-If a key is no longer useful or has been compromised, you can use [`DELETE /keys/:key`](/reference/api/keys.md#delete-a-key) to disable it before its expiry date.
+If a key is no longer useful or has been compromised, you can use [delete key endpoint](/reference/api/keys.md#delete-a-key) to disable it before its expiry date.

 If we accidentally exposed our `Search patient records key`, we can delete it to prevent unauthorized parties from gaining access to our `patient_medical_records` index: